Upma Recipe, How to Make Rava Upma

 Notes

-- Water to rava proportion: If you want to make a single serving of upma with ½ cup semolina, you can use 1½ cups water.
+• Water to rava proportion: If you want to make upma with ½ cup semolina, use 1½ cups water.
 Upma when made in small quantity takes up more water.
-To make in larger quantity, 1 cup or more – use 2 ½ to 2 ¾ cups water for every cup of rava.
+To make in larger quantity, 1 cup or more – use 2¾ to 3 cups water for every cup of rava.
+If your upma is dry, next time use more water (1:3).

 Alternative quantities provided in the recipe card are for 1x only, original recipe.